H4oK3/Arsenal/ios/README.md

 This is the very first time that I am doing IOS app pentest, here I will note import things down.

+## Knowledge tree
+- What is MVC?
+	*A model stores data that is retrieved according to commands from the controller and displayed in the view.*

+	*A view generates new output to the user based on changes in the model.*

+	*A controller can send commands to the model to update the model's state (e.g., editing a document).
+It can also send commands to its associated view to change the view's presentation of the model (e.g., scrolling through a document, movement of document)*

 ## Generic Prep work
 - SSH to IPhone:
 	- need this tool: iPhoneTunnel.